Get lead-smart.

 What "lead-smart" means here.

-Knowing which sources are real in your specific environment.
-Knowing which to test first.
-Knowing what to do when the test comes back positive.
+It means figuring out which sources are actually in your place, which one to test first, and what to do if the test comes back positive.
 That is what the site is for.

 Know the era of your house.